Avoiding Internet Surveillance

 What are “First-Party” and “Third-Party” Cookies?

 This question is answered and explained fully on our “Web Cookie Operation” page.
 For now, the short answer is that a “first-party” cookie is a unique token carried by your browser with the sole purpose of uniquely identifying your web browser to the web sites you visit.
 Although even that might seem a bit frightening, first-party cookies are generally benign, helpful and convenient because they allow you to logon to, be known to, and be remembered by web sites you visit.
+What's more, many, if not most, popular web sites will no longer function without first-party cookies enabled.

-Unfortunately, this useful “remembering” facility is also being actively abused by sneaky web sites your browser never visits.
+Unfortunately, this useful “remembering” facility is also being actively abused by sneaky web servers your browser never visits.
 These companies have figured out how to slip their “third-party” cookies into your browser through web advertisements, deliberately planted web bugs, and other unscrupulous tricks for the express purpose of monitoring you and your browser's movements and activities across the Internet.

 Perhaps the most unfortunate and disturbing fact is that the people who created your web browser know all about this.
 They even provide a means for you to disable this unwanted and highly prevalent third-party surveillance.
 But with the single exception of Apple Computer's Safari browser, this noxious surveillance is set to “on” by default.